timeplus-io/docs/docs/ingestion.md

 ## Load other data into Timeplus via 3rd party tools

-Timeplus well works with the data ecosystems and can leverage various tools to load data or even do data transformation at ingestion time.
+Timeplus works with the data ecosystems and can leverage various tools to load data or even do data transformation at ingestion time.